matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

   - mash
 categories:
   - Software Development
-description: Why AI is a phenomenal tool for the competent, but a liability for the unguided.
+description: Why AI is a powerful tool for the competent, but a liability for the unguided.
 tags:
   - AI
   - Extreme Programming
 draft: true
 links:
   - blog/posts/what-matters.md
+  - blog/posts/modern-software-delivery.md
 ---

 # AI Won’t Save You From Bad Engineering